alvin677/JonCsWebserver/README.md

     "bun": "http://{domain}:3000"
   }
 ```
-In the example above, files.deno would be proxied to https://sameDomain:8443/samePath?sameQuery, and files.bun would be proxied to http://sameDomain:3000/samePath?sameQuery
+In the example above, files.deno would be proxied to https://sameDomain:8443/samePath?sameQuery, and files.bun would be proxied to http://sameDomain:3000/samePath?sameQuery<br/>
+Also supports proxying websockets, it automatically replaces http:// with ws:// and https:// with wss:// when a websocket connection is made.

 ## C# backend (Enable_CS: true)
 You can write C# files for backend.<br/>